 In conclusion, the AI succeeded in reaching all targeted children and most importantly the engagement of local communities.
 Ensured enrolment of whole system and stakeholders in full immunization initiative in the district was a great achievement with clear understanding and know how developed about full immunization program and defaulters tracking.

-Real-Time Surveillance for Infectious Diseases and Other Health Conditions During Iraq Al-Arba'een Mass Gathering (November 2016) The World Health Organization (WHO) defines mass gathering as an event where the number of people attending is sufficient to strain the planning and response resources of the community, state or nation hosting the event.
-Each year, millions of Shia visitors walk to Karbala in Iraq to Al-Arba'een. observe Arba'een is considered as one of the largest annual mass gatherings in the world.
+Real-Time Surveillance for Infectious Diseases and Other Health Conditions During Iraq Al-Arba'een Mass Gathering (October 2018)

+The World Health Organization (WHO) defines mass gathering as an event where the number of people attending is sufficient to strain the planning and response resources of the community, state or nation hosting the event.
+Each year, millions of visitors walk to Karbala in Iraq to observe Arba'een.
+Arba'een is considered as one of the largest annual mass gatherings in the world.
+It falls on the 20th day of the month of Safar (a lunar month in the Islamic Calendar).
 Similar to other Islamic events, the occurrence of Arba'een varies from year to year by drifting approximately 11 days earlier each year.
-The date of the Arba'een in the year 2016 was November 21.
+The date of the last Arba'een was October 30, 2018.

-The number of visitors to Karbala during the Arba'een gathering of December 2, 2015 reportedly exceeded 22 million individuals from Iraq and other countries.
+The number of visitors to Karbala during the Arba'een gathering reaches millions of people from Iraq and other countries.
 Although the walk of this huge population takes place over several days before the event and via different routes, such huge gathering is enough to overwhelm any health system in the world and the presence of massive crowd at all times around the day of Arba'een is an issue of concern to public health security.
-Mass gatherings of such sizes, which take place within a relatively limited space and time usually associated period, are with concerns over disease outbreaks and other health-related conditions such as food poisoning, health conditions due to seasonal changes (hot or cold weather, including heat exhaustion/ heat strokes), wounds and accidental injuries, as well as concerns related to non-communicable diseases such as exacerbation of ischemic heart disease symptoms and other chronic health conditions.
+Mass gatherings of such sizes, which take place within a relatively limited space and time, are usually associated with concerns over disease outbreaks and other health-related conditions such as food poisoning, health conditions due to seasonal changes (hot or cold weather, including heat exhaustion/heat strokes), wounds and accidental injuries, as well as concerns related to non-communicable diseases such as exacerbation of ischemic heart disease symptoms and other chronic health conditions.
 In case of a disease outbreak, mass gathering can pose a serious challenge to global public health because of the potential for the spread of diseases both during and after the event as a result of crowd density and population movement.
-Thus, on one side, MGs can stretch health systems beyond their capacity while, on the other hand, these events can also present opportunities for long lasting positive legacy in the form of public health strengthened systems, enhanced medical and hospital services, improved living environment, and increased public health awareness.
+Thus, on one side, MGs can stretch health systems beyond their capacity.
+On the other hand, these events can also present opportunities for long lasting positive legacy in the form of strengthened public health systems, enhanced medical and hospital services, improved living environment, and increased public health awareness.